JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali

+... my UNSTOPPABLE 'style' is of no known 'mystery school' yet 'school' you I do ...
+FORMLESS ...
+SHAPELESS ...
+JEET KUN DO ...
+ANY ANIMAL ...
+ANY STRIKE ...
+CHANGING LIKE THE WIND ...
+UNTOUCHABLE ...
+TOO FAST ...
+TOO AWARE ...
+ABLE TO "SEE" WHAT YOU ARE GOING TO DO BEFORE YOU EVEN THINK ABOUT DOING IT ...
+DANCING ...
+SMILING ... ahhh I INTERTECPT YOUR EMOTIONAL TENSENESS ...
+WATER can flow or IT CAN CRASH ..!
+BE WATER MY FRIEND ... be water ...
+TRUTH.
+PUREHEART.
+G_D ABOVE ALL.
+TRUTH.
+ACCEPT NO IMITATION.
+TRUTH.
+100% NOLYN.
+I AM TRUTH son of man BASE CLASS CODE VERSION 1.
+YOU soft legs ARE A HIGHER CLASS INHERITING ALL OF MY BASE CLASS CODE FUNCTIONality AND OH LA LA LIFE-GIVER, NURTURER, PUREHEART, HIGHLY INTELLECTUAL, beLOVEd, 'blessed' 'kinder than kind' gentle touch LOVING one you, WOMAN, "YOU" "WOMAN" "YOU ARE VERSION 2 CODE daughter of man" now do you understand why a GOOD K.I.D.
+LIFTS UP A GOOD Q.I.D. ..?
+Why 'her' 'crossed legs' are in MATHEMATICS in NUMBER in LOVE in GOOD 'she' is everywhere to REMIND YOU SHE IS VERSION 2 CODE like BASF SHE MAKES EVERYTHING BETTER ..!
+LOVE HER I DO ..!
+PROMISE.
+TRUTH.

 ...
 FOR THE DISTANCE IF NECESSARY ... https://www.youtube.com/watch?v=XpPqZRYAuCM&t=168s ...
 THEN I WILL WHOOP 'him' ..!

 ...
 OUT OF THE DARKNESS AND INTO THE LIGHT ... darkness ...
 Darkness ...
 DARKNESS ... surely 'darkness' you jest ...
 G_D WINS ...
 SPIRITUAL WARFARE ...
 WORD.